RoxanneWAAANG/A4-Unet/README.md

 }

 ## License
+This project is licensed under the MIT License - see the License.md file for details.

 ## Ethical Statement
 This repository accompanies the research paper "A4-Unet: A Brain Tumor Segmentation Architecture with Multi-Attention Mechanism" published in IEEE.
 The following ethical considerations were observed: